 A double-tray ceiling has two drop-down borders, which creates a more dramatic appearance.
 But to install one, you’ll need an even higher ceiling, around 10 – 12 feet.

 You have the same decorating options, whether you’re looking to add color, patterns, mirrors or a light fixture to showcase your home’s distinctive design.

-Using wallpaper on the uppermost part of the tray ceiling adds elegance to the room, especially if the wallpaper has gilded accents.
+Using wallpaper on the uppermost part of the tray ceiling adds elegance to the room, especially if the wallpaper design has gilded accents.
 Coordinate the wallpaper color with your wall color and the room decor to pull the room together.